anotherpaul/midi-js-soundfonts/README.md

 # MIDI.js Soundfonts

 This is a fork of original midi-js-soundfonts.
-This one contains less instruments and no ogg files to save disk space.
+This one contains less instruments to save disk space.

 [MIDI.js](https://github.com/mudcube/MIDI.js) is a fantastic library for MIDI sequencing and playback in Javascript.
 It comes packaged with a [soundfont-generator](https://github.com/mudcube/MIDI.js/blob/master/soundfont-generator/ruby/soundfont_builder.rb) that is unfortuantely a little difficult to get up and running (requires installation of Ruby, Node.js, FluidSynth, Lame, etc.)